 MAKE PEOPLE CRY (NOT WHAT YOU THINK)

 Every semester, I have students come to my office hours.
 Not because they necessarily wanted to talk about academic stuff, but because they wanted to talk about life or some kind of challenge they were facing.
 I actually loved talking about this stuff--it was the beginning of my life coaching really.
 Great coaches will tell you though, when you elicit an emotional response, it means you have empowered your clients in the direction they needed to go in.
 So often emotional responses are frowned upon in the workplace or school place, but when you can make people cry, then you know you have made them realize something so much deeper that they couldn't have figured out on their own.
+Further, I realized that students were often so touched that I took the time to talk WITH them, listen to them, and care about them that they cried.
 In Shawn Achor's latest book, Big Potential: How Transforming the Pursuit of Success Raises Our Achievement, Happiness, and Well-Being, Achor proves that teams with high EQ outperform teams with high IQ (!).

 As humans we compare.
 Social media has not helped with this obsession either.
 When I ran in my first 100m sprint as an elementary school kids with pigtails flying, I remember my mom's advice, "Don't look at the other kids.
 Just look straight ahead."
 Think about it: In this race we often call life, if you look at other people while you are "racing" will you be faster or slower?
 Actually, what I didn't know at the time is that when you compare yourself with someone else, you actually perform worse, because it is an impossible comparison--there is only one you in this world.
 You'll be happy to hear, that was the first and last race I ever won, but I've been winning at life a little bit more.